pwr-Solaar/Solaar/docs/rules.md

 is either `'pressed'` or `'released'`, the key down or key up events of `name` argument are matched, respectively.
 Logitech key and button names are shown in the `Key/Button Diversion` setting.
 Some keyboards have Gn, Mn, or MR keys, which are diverted using the 'Divert G Keys' setting.
-`Test` conditions are true if their test evaluates to true on the feature, report, and data of the current notification.
+`Test` and `TestBytes` conditions are true if their test evaluates to true on the feature, report, and data of the current notification.
 Test conditions can return a number instead of a boolean.

-Test conditions consisting of a sequence of three or four integers use the first two to select bytes of the notification data.
+`TestBytes` conditions consist of a sequence of three or four integers and use the first two to select bytes of the notification data.
 Writing this kind of test condition is not trivial.
-Three-element test conditions are true if the selected bytes bit-wise anded with its third element is non-zero.
+Three-element `TestBytes` conditions are true if the selected bytes bit-wise anded with its third element is non-zero.
 The value of these test conditions is the result of the and.
-Four-element test conditions are true if the selected bytes form a signed integer between the third and fourth elements.
+Four-element `TestBytes` conditions are true if the selected bytes form a signed integer between the third and fourth elements.
 The value of these test condition is the signed value of the selected bytes if that is non-zero otherwise True.

-The other test conditions are mnemonic shorthands for meaningful feature, report, and data combinations in notifications.
+`Test` conditions are mnemonic shorthands for meaningful feature, report, and data combinations in notifications.
 A `crown_right` test is the rotation amount of a `CROWN` right rotation notification.
 A `crown_left` test is the rotation amount of a `CROWN` left rotation notification.